 For many people, work-life balance is a priority.
 Junior lawyers may no longer be content to routinely put in excessive hours in the expectation of a future partnership.
 And building a culture that values outcomes rather than inputs isn’t just attractive to your people – it also reflects what clients want.

-Flexible working can be hugely appealing, allowing people to fit their work around other, personal commitments.
+As law firms have seen, flexible working can be hugely appealing as it allows people to fit their work around other, personal commitments.
 As well as flexibility over working hours and location, firms should consider how to accommodate individuals who may want to take a career break.
 Many larger firms maintain contact (and the possibility of future re-employment) through an alumni network.

 Perhaps most importantly of all, people want to feel valued and respected.
 Positive feedback, praise, thanks and involving individuals in decisions that affect them can be the most cost-effective motivational tools.
 Fundamentally, the firm should strive to create an open and honest culture that truly values everyone.